verdie-g/modern-caching/README.md

   simple type keys such as `int` or more complex user-defined objects.
 See the [benchmarks](https://github.com/verdie-g/modern-caching#benchmarks).
 - Predictability.
 Since the number of layers is fixed, it's easy to define what should be done when one of these layers is down.
+For instance, the data source is skipped if the distributed cache is unavailable to avoid DDOSing it.

 ## Example